How to Stop Bike Theft

 Bicycles, like any other items of value, can be a target of theft.
-Thieves often target bikes because they are valuable, portable and often times very easy to steal.
-However, there are some easy and relatively inexpensive things you can do to deter a thief and assist you in getting your bike back if it is stolen.
-Here are a five quick theft prevention and recovery tips:
+Thieves often target bikes because they are valuable, portable and often very easy to steal.
+However, there are some easy and relatively inexpensive things you can do to deter a thief and help getting your bike back if it is stolen.
+Here are five quick theft prevention and recovery tips:

-- Register your Bike: The WSUPD offers free bicycle registration.
-Just bring your bike to the Wayne State Police Dept. - Records Section (just inside our front door) during regular business hours.
-Bring your ID and we will record your bikes identifying information and provide you with a registration tag and a copy of your bikes identifying information.
+- The WSUPD offers free bicycle registration.
+Just bring your bike to the Wayne State Police Department's records section (just inside our front door) during regular business hours.
+Bring your ID and we will record your bike's identifying information and provide you with a registration tag and a copy of your bike's identifying information.

-Take a couple of photos of your bike with your camera phone.
-Then, email the photos. along with your bikes ID information and serial number, to yourself.
+- Take a couple of photos of your bike with your cellphone.
+Then, email the photos, along with your bike's ID information and serial number, to yourself.
 You now have an easily accessible record of your bike.

-For a nominal fee ($10.00 for ten years) you can register your bike yourself at the nationalbikeregistry.com website
+- For a nominal fee ($10 for ten years) you can register your bike yourself at nationalbikeregistry.com.

-- Use a QUALITY lock – NOT a cable lock.
-Cable locks give the appearance of strength and security, but they can be easily cut with metal shears or a bolt cutter.
-Solid metal U locks, D locks, or O locks are a much better choice over cable locks or chains and pad locks.
+- Use a quality lock, not a cable lock.
+Cable locks give the appearance of strength and security but they can be easily cut with metal shears or bolt cutters.
+Solid metal U locks, D locks or O locks are a much better choice over cable locks, chains and pad locks.

-- Know Where to Lock Safely.
-Lock your bike to a solid metal object, not a chain link fence or a metal railing.
+- Know where to lock safely.
+Lock your bike to a solid metal object, not a chain link fence or metal railing.
 Use a bike rack.
-If none are available, then permanently mounted metal poles or parking meters work – if they have a top that your bike and lock cannot be lifted over nor has bolts that can’t be easily removed.
+If none are available, permanently mounted metal poles or parking meters work — if they have a top that your bike and lock cannot be lifted over or bolts that can't be easily removed.
 Shake the bike rack, pole or parking meter to ensure that it is secured to the ground.
 Lock your bike in an area where there are people around.
-Thieves don’t like being observed and will prefer areas without “natural surveillance”.
+Thieves don't like being observed and will prefer areas without natural surveillance.

 Here's a couple of locking options…